Did you notice this you finished a chat or call and thinking, Like “Maybe I spoke too much?’ or “Why I couldn’t stay quiet?” you are not alone.

 1. Pause Before You Speak :

 Train yourself to silence for a moment before you answering or adding to the discussion.
-This helps you to understand if your words are important.

 2. Ask More Questions :

 Before you speaking more, try asking questions in your conversation.
-This shifts the others focus and shows you are interested in their thoughts.

 3. Be Comfortable with Silence :

 Silence is not a bad habit.
 It gives time for thoughtful response.
 Embrace brief as part of a natural conversation.
+Make silence a habit.

 4. Practice Short Responses :